DailyWind00/ft_printf/README.md

 # ft_printf ✅100/100
-Recreate the C function printf.
+Recreate the C function printf

 First use of the va_arg library (variadic functions)

 The function ft_printf will be added to the libft library